 We do not accept letters of inquiry for the following:

-- Arts education organizations or activities, including those from schools, districts, county departments of education, education foundations, and parent-teacher associations.
+- Arts education projects from schools, districts, county departments of education, education foundations, and parent-teacher associations.

 - Building construction, capital campaigns, or endowments.